 Since the inception of the Vocational Rehabilitation Program, consumers have advocated for control over their destinies, decisions, services delivery, and selection of career goals.
-As a result, amendments to the Rehabilitation Act of 1973 contained substantial language emphasizing consumer choice
+As a result, amendments have been made to the federal law to ensure consumers have the opportunity to exercise informed choice throughout the rehabilitation process.